Conifers

 Metasequoia glyptostroboides.

-The dawn redwood is a deciduous conifer that can grow up to 20 meters tall and 10 meters wide.
+The Dawn Redwood (also known as Water Fir) is a deciduous conifer that can grow up to 20 meters tall and 10 meters wide.
 It has a straight trunk and feathery foliage that turns a brilliant red in autumn.

 Juniper